SF-Nexus/SF-Nexus.github.io/content/Data/_index.md

 An extended discussion on extracted features can be found on the Scholars' Studio blog: https://sites.temple.edu/tudsc/2019/07/18/curating-copyrighted-corpora-an-r-script-for-extracting-and-structuring-textual-features/

-This project made use of multiple Python pipelines to extract features from the science fiction collection.
+This project made use of multiple Python and R pipelines to extract features from the science fiction collection.
 These pipelines are available as both Jupyter Notebooks and Google Colab Notebooks in this Github repository: https://github.com/SF-Nexus/extracted-features/tree/main/notebooks.
 Below, the process for crafting each extracted features dataset is discussed in more detail.

 ## Pipeline 1: Text Sectioning and Disaggregation
 *Full Code Available on SF Nexus Github:*